toureek/dwell/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;[贝壳租房](https://xa.ke.com/) may shares the largest marketing in real estate websites in China and it has millions of real estate info on its platform.
 I'd like to fetch the data-source from right [here](https://xa.zu.ke.com/zufang) .

 - 1.1 Analyse the web-elements on data-source website in browser.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I prefer firfox that can help developers saving much time, by the way, google-chrome is a better option.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I prefer FireFox that can help developers saving much time, by the way, google-chrome is a better option.
 At first, let's right click the mouse after the target website loaded, then select <b>[Inspect Element]</b> from the sheet-menu, and the window page will be rendered by source code of HTML-elements in Inspector-View.
-Follow the content which on the website, we can easily locate every displaying element on the source code.
+Thanks to the high-lighted color on Inspector-View, we can easily locate every text-element on the source code while just following the content which on the website.
 <p><p>
 ![](resource/1.1-01.png)
 <p><p>